Spica-Vir/Spica-Vir.github.io/_posts/2022-01-17-CRYSTAL17 Resources.md

 tags: [software, CRYSTAL, regular inspection]
 ---

 Some useful resources for [CRYSTAL17](https://www.crystal.unito.it/index.php) learning and usage are listed in this page.
 All resources listed here are available online free of charge.
 Those currently not well-maintained ones are marked.
 Special thanks to my supervisors, N.M.H & G.M, and my colleague F.B. for kindly providing their suggestions.
+Contents of this page are regularly inspected.

 Current public release: **CRYSTAL17 v1.0.2**